-There were 2,686 (0.04%) census blocks with missing median income data in 2010 which were assigned as “Not defined” in the analysis of median household income.
+There were 2,686 (0.04%) census blocks with missing median household income data in 2010.
+These census blocks were assigned a “Not defined” status in the analysis of median household income.
 Table 1 summarizes the geographical and demographic data across all census blocks included in this analysis.

 NO2 exposure assessment